 - This has been a recurring problem in DC Comics.
 In at least one Justice League of America story, some of those mickeys cause Mind Control.

 - In one Marvel Comics story that echoes ancient Egyptian myth, Sekhmet, the goddess of destruction, is defeated when Amadeus Cho force-feeds her chloral hydrate◊, turning her into Hathor, goddess of love◊... and apparently, goddess of LOLcats.

 - Happens to Gabe Webb in The Maze Agency Annual #1.

-- Papa Smurf in The Smurfs comic book story "The Smurfs And The Book That Tells Everything" was given a glass of smurfonade after he had collapsed and was brought back to the village, which was laced with a formula that the book gave to Lazy for curing insomnia.
+- Papa Smurf in the comic book story "The Smurfs and the Book That Tells Everything" was given a glass of smurfonade after he had collapsed and was brought back to the village, which was laced with a formula that the book gave to Lazy for curing insomnia.
 While he was asleep, his little Smurfs locked him inside his own house.

 - Before that, in the comic book version of "The Astro Smurf" (and its Animated Adaptation), Papa Smurf had put a sleeping potion in the raspberry juice that he had Astro Smurf drink before he went into his spaceship to take off.